Film Independent Spirit Awards: History

 Trophies for The Independent Spirit and Robert Altman Award, respectively.

-Founded in 1979, the New York-based organization Independent Feature Project is now known as The Gotham Film & Media Institute, with Gotham TV Awards and Gotham Independent Film Awards.
+The organization was founded in 1979, by the New York-based organization Independent Feature Project, which was later renamed as The Gotham Film & Media Institute, known for organizing the Gotham Awards.

-By 1981, Gregory Nava and Anna Thomas and a small semi-informal group of directors–filmmakers, writers and producers began to regularly meet, share knowledge and support each other's projects, eventually calling themselves was soon known as Independent Feature Project/West.
+By 1981, Gregory Nava and Anna Thomas and a small semi-informal group of directors-filmmakers, writers and producers began to regularly meet, share knowledge and support each other's projects, and would be known as Independent Feature Project/West.
 Robert "Bob" Rosen, former Dean of the UCLA School of Theater, Film and Television, was one of the founding board members.

-In 1984 the FINDIE Awards (Friends of Independents) were conceived by Independent Features Project/West board member Jeanne Lucas and Independent Features Project/West President Anne Kimmel and director/writer Sam O'Brien was an event producer.
+In 1984, the FINDIE Awards (Friends of Independents) were conceived by Independent Features Project/West board member Jeanne Lucas and Independent Features Project/West President Anne Kimmel and director/writer Sam O'Brien was an event producer.
 The awards are voted on by a nominating committee.

 In 1985, Peter Coyote and Jamie Lee Curtis presented winners with a Plexiglas pyramid designed by Carol Bosselman, which contain a suspended shoestring, printed with sprocket holes, representing the shoestring budgets of independent films.
 The Reel Gold Award, also designed by Bosselman, was given to Steve Wachtel for allowing Independent Features Project/West continuing free use of his screening room.
 It was associated with Filmex.
-In 1986, Bosselman designed and sculpted the Independent Spirit Award statue that is still given out today, using a lost wax bronze casting method.
+In 1986, Bosselman designed and sculpted the Independent Spirit Award statue that is currently presented, using a lost wax bronze casting method.